HeRCLab/nocsim/doc/TCL.md

 `DIR` should be specified as an integer in `nocsim`'s internal format.

-Returns 1 if there is a flit incoming from the specified direction, and 0 otherwise.
+Returns 1 if there is a flit incoming from the specified direction, and 0 otherwise (including if the link in that direction does not exist).
 Note that routing a flit removes it from the relevant incoming link;

 ### `allincoming` (routing behaviors only)